chewrocca/docker-machine-utils/README.md

-# docker-machine-utils
+# Docker Machine Scripts

 #### Description:
 Create virtual machines using docker-machine with VirtualBox or Digital Ocean

-> Must have [VirtualBox](https://www.virtualbox.org) installed or a [Digital Ocean](https://www.digitalocean.com) account.
-It wouldn't hurt to have doctl installed if you're using Digital Ocean.
+> Must have [VirtualBox](https://www.virtualbox.org) installed or a [Digital Ocean](https://www.digitalocean.com) account or a [Google Cloud Platform](https://cloud.google.com) account.
+It wouldn't hurt to have `doctl` installed if you're using Digital Ocean or `gcloud` for for Google Cloud Platform.

 #### Create Virtual Machines:
-Argument must be 'virtualbox' or 'do', second argument is number of machines to create (default 1).
+Argument must be 'virtualbox', 'do' or 'gce', second argument is number of machines to create (default 1).

 example: